Importance of Inventory Management for Efficient Machinery Maintenance

 Role of Inventory Management in Machinery Maintenance

-Key Components of Effective Inventory Management
+Key Components of Inventory Management

-3.1 Proper Identification and Labeling
+3.1 Proper identification and labeling

-3.2 Purchase and Delivery Dates
+3.2 Dates of Purchase and Delivery

-3.3 Product Name and Specifications
+3.3 Product name and details

 FIFO: First In, First Out

-Benefits of Effective Inventory Management
+Benefits of Efficient Inventory Management

-5.1 Enhanced Equipment Longevity
+5.1 Longer Equipment Life

 5.2 Reduced Maintenance Costs